florus82/evapo_scripts/README.md

                     implementation, as well as warp_at_doy needed adaptation to a) get the bands b) loop differently over bands???)
   --> not load all the tifs (slope, aspect, lat, lon, dem) for germany, but use the .vrt files created during the sharpening process
-          --> does not save a lot, as they are only needed for the correction of ssrd --> the real saver would be to subset the warping of that spatially
+          --> does not save a lot, as they are only needed for the correction of ssrd